 Additionally, we rely on our scientific founders and other scientific and clinical advisors and consultants to assist us in formulating our research, development and clinical strategies.
-Most of these advisors and consultants are not our employees and may have commitments to, or consulting or advisory contracts with, other entities that may limit their availability to us.
+Many of these advisors and consultants are not our employees and may have commitments to, or consulting or advisory contracts with, other entities that may limit their availability to us.
 In addition, these advisors and consultants typically will not enter into non-compete agreements with us.
 If a conflict of interest arises between their work for us and their work for another entity, we may lose their services.
 Furthermore, our advisors may have arrangements with other companies to assist those companies in developing products or technologies that may compete with ours.
-In particular, if we are unable to maintain consulting or employment relationships with our scientific founders and other scientific and clinical advisors and consultants, or if they provide services to our competitors, our development and commercialization efforts will be impaired and our business will be significantly harmed.
+In particular, if we are unable to maintain consultants, or if they provide services to our competitors, our development and commercialization efforts will be impaired and our business will be significantly harmed.